 Established more than 100 years ago, Rocky Mountain National Park is located in north-central Colorado.
 It occupies 265 000 acres of spectacular mountain environments ranging from 2396m to 4346m.
 Sixty peaks over 3600 meters high, glacial cirques, sparkling lakes, and picturesque mountain views attract crowds of people from all over the world.

 There are over 480 km (300 miles) of trails available for hiking and backpacking.
 The national park has a lot to offer to both those who would like to enjoy the beauty of the park in the warm months and to those who would prefer to relish the many advantages of winter hiking.
-Beware of the changing weather and the potential for avalanches so always check out the weather forecast as well as the avalanche forecast when planning your hike.
+Beware of the changing weather and the potential for avalanches.
+Always check out the weather forecast as well as the avalanche forecast when planning your hike.
 Additionally, if you decide to go for a high-altitude backpacking trip, learn more about the dangers associated with hiking at altitude.

 2. Grand Canyon NP – 6.38 million visitors